Mody9156/P9_IOS_TravelVista/README.md

 The project starts with a UIKit-based app interface, which you'll gradually migrate to SwiftUI.
 As you move components, SwiftUI’s declarative syntax will enable you to create a modern and interactive user interface.

-Menu Display: Build a SwiftUI view to showcase the restaurant's menu.
+Destination Display: Build a SwiftUI view to showcase the list of travel destinations.
-Reservations: Migrate the reservation system, improving it with SwiftUI's interactive capabilities.
+Destination Details: Migrate the system for displaying destination details, enhancing it with SwiftUI's interactive capabilities.
+Location: Integrate a feature to display the locations of destinations on a map.

 ##Contribution